 Secondly, there’s the difficulty of filling 3 hours with 99% music.
 The song-writers got around this by crafting a relatively small number of musical themes and then recycling them with different lyrics in multiple places.
 Sometimes this makes sense (as when Valjean and Javert sing soliloquies with the same tune, or the tune for “I Dreamed a Dream” emerges when Fantine is remembered), but sometimes it doesn’t (like the fact that Eponine’s theme repeatedly crops up at totally unrelated big plot moments, e.g. Fantine’s death and Valjean’s death).

-This is a movie whose source material by turns hits and misses the mark, by which I mean mostly the musical, though the novel itself isn’t entirely flawless.
+Bottom line: This is a movie whose source material by turns hits and misses the mark, by which I mean mostly the musical, though the novel itself isn’t entirely flawless.
 This story is still best appreciated when it is spoken rather than sung.
 At times, I found myself thinking that I would really like to see what these talented actors could do with the material had they been allowed to drop the singing, particularly Russell Crowe.
 But as mentioned before, there is profound material here, well serviced by some impressive songwriting.
 So it seems fitting to say that “at the end of the day,” you’ll be glad that you saw it.